 I shifted to the education sector shortly before being headhunted by the University of Cape Town to join their ICTS department.
 I had a number of interesting roles at the University, spanning operational and project work, ending up as systems engineer, focused on projects to design and test new technologies.

-Making use of my dual nationality, I moved to London in 2006 and began working at the wonderful St Christopher’s Hospice Group, the world leader in palliative medical care.
+Making use of my dual nationality, I moved to London in 2006 and began working at the St Christopher’s Hospice Group, the world leader in palliative medical care.

-While there I set up a structured service desk and all the related policies, processes and staff roles, as well as led and participated in various technical projects.
-I was the lead designer for the first ever electronic patient record system used by the hospice, a landmark moment in technology for the Group.
+While there, I set up a structured service desk and all the related policies, processes, and staff roles, as well as led and participated in various technical projects.
+I was the lead designer for the group’s first ever electronic patient record system, a landmark moment in technology for the group.